cmwema/cmwema/README.md

 ## I'm a computer science student, aspiring full stack developer 👨‍💻  and data scientist 🚀</div>

-- 🔭 I’m currently working on `i-clinic` PWA.

-- ❓ Ask me about anything related to web and data science.
+- ❓ Ask me about anything related to Flutter dev and Data Analysis.

 - Venturing into cross platform mobile app dev using flutter ^3